Belfast recall patients speak out

 Belfast patient recall: Patients speak out

-Many neurology patients affected by a major patient recall have expressed shock at concerns raised about misdiagnoses.
+Many neurology patients affected by Northern Ireland's biggest patient recall have expressed shock at NHS concerns over possible misdiagnoses.

-But some former patients have come out in support of the neurologist.
+However, some ex-patients have come out in support of the neurologist at the centre of the recall, Dr Michael Watt.

-More than 2,500 patients of Dr Michael Watt are being recalled in Northern Ireland's largest case review.
+More than 2,500 patients are being recalled for checks after a review of medical notes by Belfast Health Trust and the Royal College of Physicians.

-The Department of Health (DH) has said it will review governance of outpatient services in the Belfast Health and Social Care (HSC).
+The review was ordered by the Department of Health and will be carried out by the Regulation and Quality Improvement Authority (RQIA).

-An advice line is also operating for those who have been affected in the Belfast Health Trust - it is 0800 980 1100.
+An advice line is also operating for those who have been affected by the recall in the Belfast Health Trust - it is 0800 980 1100.

 Maeve Falconer: 'I still don't know what's wrong with me'